gerald1248/timeline/README.md

 $ npm install gulp
 $ npm install
 ```
 With that, the workspace is ready.
 The default task (triggered by `gulp`) compiles `timeline` from source, runs the tests (very sketchy for now, sorry!), checks the source format, generates a sample timeline and writes out a distributable zip for your operating system.
-(Only tested on MacOS as it's early days.)
+(Only tested on MacOS and Windows as it's early days.)

 You can also run `gulp build`, `gulp test`, etc. individually if you wish.